mzivic7/endcord/configuration.md

     Wether to use external resources for Rich Presence (like custom pictures).
 - `emoji_as_text = False`
     Will convert emoji characters to their names.
 Enable if emoji are not supported by terminal.
+- `only_one_open_server = False`
+    Force only one open server at a time in tree.
+When one is opened other is closed, excluding DMs.

 ### Theme
 - `tree_width = 32`